-MacQuisition 2019 R1.2 has the ability to create a physical decrypted image of a Mac with T2 chip in 5 steps.
+MacQuisition 2019 R1.2 and newer have the ability to create a physical decrypted image of a Mac with T2 chip in 5 steps.

 NOTE: Apple explains more about the T2 security chip here.
 T2 chip encryption (hardware) is separate from FileVault encryption (software).
 You do NOT need the user's password for MacQuisition to decrypt T2 chip encryption.
 However, if FileVault (FV) encryption is turned on, you DO need either the FV password or FV recovery key in order for MacQuisition to be able to decrypt the FV encrypted data.